dotnettools/SharpGrabber/README.md

 This project consists of several connected sub-projects:
 - `SharpGrabber` is a *.NET Standard* library for crawling into top media provider websites such as **YouTube**, **Vimeo** etc. in order to grab information and return direct links of the audio/video files. **HLS** and **M3U8 files** are also supported.
 - `SharpGrabber.Converter` is a *.NET Standard* library based on `ffmpeg` shared libraries to join audio and video streams.
 This is particularly useful when grabbing high quality *YouTube* media that might be separated into audio and video files.
+It is also used for merging HLS stream segments.
 - `SharpGrabber.Desktop` A cross-platform desktop application
-which utilizes both mentioned libraries to expose their functionality for desktop end-users.
+which utilizes both mentioned libraries to expose their functionality to desktop end-users.

 ### Supported Providers
 The following providers are currently supported with the option